SANTA CLARA VALLEY – 1964

 “Our way of life is coming to an end.”

 “The valley is a big place, I’m sure some of the orchards will remain.
 People will always have to eat.
-And the south bay is still unbuilt upon at least.”
+And the south valley is still unbuilt upon at least.”

 John took another drag off his cigarette as he wandered away from the house still feeling crestfallen.
 “So what am I going to do now?”

 “We didn’t think you’d be back anytime soon.
 We just figured you’d settle some place else.
-You always were restless.”
+You always were restless,” mother said with maternal nostalgia.

 “Well, we don’t have to move out just yet.
 We’ll get one more harvest.
 And with the money we’re getting we can buy a new home somewhere.”